 Clear the Air

 The first step involves crystals and a smoke ritual, which can help to reset the energy in your home.
-“Selenite is an easy to find and an affordable crystal, which has a beautiful way of cleansing and clearing the space.
-It’s the perfect stone to keep near your front door or any room you want to maintain a positive vibe,” she says.
+“Selenite is an easy-to-find, affordable crystal, which has a beautiful way of clearing the space.
+It’s the perfect stone to keep near your front door or any room you want to maintain a positive vibe,” says Ambrose.

-For smoke cleaning, a wide array of herbs will do—just be sure to buy only sustainably sourced, ethical options (mugwort is great) and burn them intentionally.
+For the smoke cleansing, a wide array of herbs will do—just be sure to buy only sustainably sourced, ethical options (mugwort is great) and burn them intentionally.
 If you use herbs grown in your backyard, even better.
 “Home is really an extension of your heart.
-We all need a safe place to discover ourselves and in turn, those we love,” Ambrose says.
+We all need a safe place to discover ourselves and, in turn, those we love,” says Ambrose.
 “It begins with an environment we can learn from, and from there, we are able to hold our energy no matter where we are.”

 Tidy Up Clutter

-She recommends taking a Marie Kondo–esque approach to sorting out which things you need and which you don’t by asking a few key questions: Do the memories of the things in your home weaken or strengthen you?
-Do they inspire or overwhelm you?
-Do you love it or is it time to let it go?
+She also recommends taking a Marie Kondo–esque approach to sorting out which things you need and which you don’t by asking yourself a few key questions: Do the memories of the things in my home weaken or strengthen me?
+Do they inspire or overwhelm me?
+Do I love [this object] or is it time to let it go?
 Understandably, you might not be able to part with everything that fails to spark joy (does a printer or bulky vacuum elicit an emotional response in anyone?), so when you can, stow these kinds of items where they’ll be out of sight until you need them.

-Figure Out Your Personal Style
+Figure Out Your Style

 Bring in Extra-Personal Elements